Luovtyrell/Star-Wars/README.md

 ## Star Wars API (SWAPI)

-In this project, I have utilized the [Star Wars API](https://swapi.dev/api/) to fetch information related to starships, films, pilots and characters.
-You can refer to the API documentation for more details on the available endpoints and how to interact with them:  [API documentation](https://swapi.dev/api/)

-Additionally, I have used the [Star Wars Visual Guide](https://starwars-visualguide.com/assets/img) as a server for retrieving images related to Star Wars characters, starships, films, and other elements.
+In this project, I have utilized the [Star Wars API](https://swapi.dev/) to fetch information related to starships, films, pilots and characters.
+Additionally, I have used the [Star Wars Visual Guide](https://starwars-visualguide.com/#/) as a server for retrieving images related to Star Wars characters, starships, films, and other elements.
 This server provides image resources that complement the data retrieved from the API.

 ### How to Use

 - **Star Wars API**: Provides structured data about Star Wars entities.
-See the for details on endpoints and usage: [API documentation](https://swapi.dev/api/)
+See the for details on endpoints and usage: [API documentation](https://swapi.dev/documentation)
 - **Star Wars Visual Guide**: Supplies image URLs for visual representation.
 For example, images can be accessed at `https://starwars-visualguide.com/assets/img/characters/1.jpg` for a specific character.

 <br>